thomas-roos/aws-greengrass-lite/docs/spec/components/ggdeploymentd.md

      deployment handling.
 5. [ggdeploymentd-5] The deployment service may notify components and get confirmation to move forward with the deployment.
-   - [ggdeploymentd-5.1] The SubscribeToComponentUpdates IPC command is supported and the deployment service notifies components about updates if configured to do so.
+   - [ggdeploymentd-5.1] Functionality on the core bus is exposed that handles SubscribeToComponentUpdates IPC commands from the IPC daemon, and the deployment service notifies components about updates if configured to do so.
-   - [ggdeploymentd-5.2] The DeferComponentUpdates IPC command is supported and the deployment service defers a component update if notified.
+   - [ggdeploymentd-5.2] Functionality on the core bus is exposed that handles DeferComponentUpdates IPC commands from the IPC daemon, and the deployment service defers a component update if notified.
-   - [ggdeploymentd-5.3] The SubscribeToValidateConfigurationUpdates IPC command
-     is supported and the deployment service notifies components about updates to the component configuration.
+   - [ggdeploymentd-5.3] Functionality on the core bus is exposed that handles SubscribeToValidateConfigurationUpdates IPC commands, and the deployment service notifies components about updates to the component configuration.
-   - [ggdeploymentd-5.4] The SendConfigurationValidityReport IPC command is supported and the deployment fails if a component notifies that the configuration is not valid.
+   - [ggdeploymentd-5.4] Functionality on the core bus is exposed that handles SendConfigurationValidityReport IPC commands, and the deployment fails if a component notifies that the configuration is not valid.
 6. [ggdeploymentd-6] Other components may make a request on the core bus and IPC to get the status of a deployment.
 7. [ggdeploymentd-7] Other components may make a request on the core bus and IPC